omakshra/fetchRecordsByVoice/README.md

-Get crimes by ddd in criminal record get all citizen records whose age is 20 find citizen named John De who is 20 years old
+Get crimes by ddd in criminal record get all citizen records whose age is 20 find citizen named John De who is 20 years old find citizen record for John Doe with government id 223000 find citizen record for John Doe with address scsd
-{ "entities": { "governmentid": "223000", "name": "John Doe" }, "intent": "search", "message": "Command processed: 'find citizen record for John Doe with government id 223000'", "module": "citizens" }